kka186/Portfolio-Krrish-Kapoor/README.md

   <summary><b>What?</b></summary>
   <br>

-  The objective of this project was to program a Raspberry Pi-powered HiWonder MasterPi robot to autonomously follow a coloured line, detect an obstacle blocking its path, and move the obstacle aside using its five-degree-of-freedom robotic arm.
+  The objective of this project was to program a Raspberry Pi-powered HiWonder MasterPi robot to autonomously follow a coloured line and respond to an obstacle blocking its path.
+The project was completed in two stages using the robot’s camera, ultrasonic sensor, four mecanum wheels, and five-degree-of-freedom robotic arm.

-  This project extended an earlier obstacle-avoidance system in which the robot followed a fixed left-forward-right route around an object.
-In the updated system, the robot stopped when its ultrasonic sensor detected an obstacle, picked it up, placed it beside the track, and then resumed line tracking.
-The project combined computer vision, PID-based motor control, ultrasonic sensing, servo control, and inverse kinematics in one autonomous navigation system.
+  In Project 1, the robot followed the line, detected an obstacle using its ultrasonic sensor, and travelled around it using a programmed left-forward-right avoidance route.
+After passing the obstacle, the robot returned to the track and resumed line tracking.

+  Project 1.2 extended this system by replacing the fixed avoidance route with an obstacle-removal routine.
+Instead of driving around the object, the robot stopped, picked it up with its gripper, moved it beside the track, and returned its arm to the line-tracking position.

   <table align="center">
     <tr>